What every best Wet / Dry Vacuums has:

 - Wide-set wheels and a low profile.

 Roy Berendsohn and his team test six small wet-dry vacs, around 3 gallons in capacity.
-They time each model as it picks up two pounds of sawdust, two pounds of screened top soil and one gallon of water.
+They time each model as it picks up two pounds of sawdust, two pounds of screened top soil, and one gallon of water.
 A brief write-up lists pros and cons for each vacuum, but there's no direct comparison between models, and no explicit ratings.
+One of the four top picks is discontinued.

-Amazon.com sells hundreds of wet-dry vacuums, from mini to massive in size, and some popular models receive hundreds of comments from users.
-We found three models with ratings of at least 4.5 stars from 500 users or more.
+Amazon sells thousands of wet-dry vacuums, from mini to massive in size, and some popular models receive hundreds of comments from users.
+We found three models with ratings of at least 4.5 stars from 300 users or more.
 Owner-written reviews vary in length and detail, but they provide useful info about durability and usability problems that may not be apparent during professional testing.

 A contractor tests out four compact wet-dry vacs (between 4 and 5 gallons in capacity) at a job site and shares his impressions.
 No top model is explicitly named, but a brief write-up highlights each wet-dry vacuum's strengths and weaknesses.
 Two of the four vacuums are no longer available, however.